If you make your own almond milk, you’ve probably wondered what to do with almond pulp that’s left over. Solution: almond pulp granola.

 - 3 tablespoons melted unrefined coconut oil

 - 1/4 teaspoon sea salt

 - Spread the almond pulp in a single layer on a parchment paper-lined baking sheet.
 Bake for 15-20 minutes, to dehydrate the pulp, tossing the pulp once halfway through baking.

-- Transfer the pulp to a large bowl and toss in oats and sesame seeds.
-In a small bowl, stir together oil, honey, vanilla and salt.
-Drizzle over oat mixture and toss to coat evenly.
-Transfer mixture back to the parchment-covered baking sheet and bake for 15-20 minutes, rotating the sheet halfway through cooking, until granola is golden brown.
+- Transfer the pulp to a large bowl and toss in the oats and sesame seeds.
+In a small bowl, stir together the oil, honey, vanilla and salt.
+Drizzle over the oat mixture and toss to coat evenly.
+Transfer the mixture back to the parchment-lined baking sheet and bake for 15-20 minutes, rotating the sheet once halfway through cooking, until the granola is golden brown.

-- Remove from oven and let cool completely.
-Add dried cherries and transfer granola to an airtight container.
-Stored in a cool dry place, granola will keep up to 2 weeks.
+- Remove from the oven and cool completely.
+Toss in the dried cherries and transfer the granola to an airtight container.
+Stored in a cool dry place for up to several weeks.

 Almond pulp can be frozen until you have accumulated enough to make granola.